scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/developer_docs.md

     -   **check-case-conflict**: check files that would conflict with case-insensitive file systems.
 -   [pyupgrade](https://github.com/asottile/pyupgrade):
     upgrade syntax for newer versions of the language.
+-   **forbid-to-commit**: Make sure that `*.rej` files cannot be commited.
+These files are created by the [automated template sync](#automated-template-sync) if there's a merge conflict and need to be addressed manually.

 #### Notes on pre-commit checks